Petra Němcová: All Hands And Hearts - Smart Response

-Němcová currently acts as co-founder and vice chair of All Hands And Hearts - Smart Response (AHAH).

-All Hands And Hearts - Smart Response is a non-profit organisation dedicated to providing fast and effective support to communities hit by natural disasters worldwide.
-Amongst the first to respond and often to last to leave, All Hands And Hearts have helped to rebuild schools and homes across the globe, positively impacting over 105,000 children in disaster hit areas.
-The mission which Němcová outlined through the Happy Hearts Fund continues to be fulfilled by an international team of dedicated volunteers, to date numbering over 50,000, working in over 18 separate countries.
-Němcová herself has spoken about the importance of connecting with and understanding the needs of those in need of hope, empowerment and immediate aid, stating that, "We cannot control nature, but we can control that actions that we take."
+Němcová is co-founder and vice chair of All Hands And Hearts - Smart Response (AHAH), a non-profit organisation dedicated to providing fast and effective support to communities hit by natural disasters worldwide.
+Němcová has spoken about the importance of connecting with and understanding the needs of those in need of hope, empowerment and immediate aid, stating that, "We cannot control nature, but we can control that actions that we take."

-As of June 2018, All Hands And Hearts has positively impacted over 1 million individuals affected by natural disasters, helping to rebuild 208 schools and hundreds of homes in over 95 different locations, spread across 18 individual countries.
-To date, 97 programmes have been launched in countries including Nepal, Peru, Mexico, Japan, Indonesia and the United States.